garfix/richard-readthedocs/docs/source/introduction/execution.md

 ~~~

 performs the body `('ocean', $1) ('borders', $1, $2)` and counts the number of results and returns this as `$4`.

+## Solver

+The executor doesn't execute the list of atoms by itself.
+It orders the `Solver` to do so.
+The solver is a lightweight object that gains its power from the fact that it has access to all modules of the model.

+The solver goes through the atoms one by one, executing it and collecting its result bindings.
+Each binding is then passed to the next atom as input.
+If an atom gives no results, the solver returns an empty list.
+If all atoms succeed, the solver returns a list of all bindings.

+## ExecutionContext

+The solves queries the model for all modules that implement a relation.
+Each relation has `query_function`.
+This function is called by the solver.
+The solver passes the current variable bindings as values to the function and expects a list of new values.
+But it provides more to the relation, because relations can have a wide variety of functions.

+The execution context contains

+* relation: Relation
+* predicate: str
+* arguments: list
+* binding: dict
+* solver: SomeSolver

+`relation` is the Relation object of the relation. `predicate` is the predicate (name) of the relation. `arguments` is the list of arguments __before binding the variables__, so it still contains the variables of the atom. `binding` is the current set of variable-value pairs. `solver` is a reference to the solver.
+It can be used by the relation to solve lists of atoms by itself.

+When a query function is called, the solver passes both the bound arguments (where variables are replaced by their current values) as `db_values`, and the execution context.
+Most relations just use the current values.
+The context is used for a variety of special relations.